 Teenage DUI in Tennessee

-Franklin DUI attorney fights to minimize penalties for teen drivers
+Brentwood DUI attorney fights to minimize penalties for teen drivers

 A DUI conviction carries penalties that can follow you for years.
 A teenager who is convicted of a DUI can face life-altering penalties.
 The conviction can keep teens from winning scholarships, from being accepted into certain colleges, from getting internships and jobs, and more.
 Yet many teens aren’t able to think through the long-term consequences of their actions, and they make bad choices in the heat of the moment or as a result of peer pressure.

 You may not be able to keep your teen from getting into trouble, but you can try to protect your teen’s future by getting them the best legal help you can.
-I’m Judy A. Oxford, a Franklin DUI attorney who has spent years defending clients on drunken driving charges, including plenty of teenagers.
+I’m Judy A. Oxford, a Brentwood DUI attorney who has spent years defending clients on drunken driving charges, including plenty of teenagers.
 I am committed to helping teens who are in legal trouble to try to give them a real second chance to move forward after their mistake.
 I work hard to either prove my client’s innocence or to minimize their liability, and I explore legal strategies to prevent conviction or to try to minimize the penalties.

 What’s the legal limit for blood-alcohol content in teens?